ZeyuWu2001/Mapping-Urban-Thermal-Environment-and-Climate-Related-EV-Activity/README.md

 Visualize the green space density distribution
 The green space density distribution was visualized using a choropleth map, with the hexagons colored based on their corresponding green space density values.
 This visualization technique allows for an effective communication of the spatial patterns and variations in green space density across the study area.

-Figure 3.
-Distribution of Green Open Spaces in New York City and Surrounding Counties

-Figure 3 shows the distribution of green open spaces, represented by the green-colored areas, across the New York City region and its surrounding counties.
-This map provides an overview of the spatial distribution of parks, recreational areas, and other green spaces within the study area.
-It serves as the initial input data for the analysis, highlighting the locations and extent of these green spaces.

-Figure 4.
-H3 Hexagonal Grid Representation of Green Space Distribution in New York City

-Figure 4 presents the results of the methodology described in the research paper, where a hexagonal grid system (H3) has been applied to visualize the distribution of green spaces across New York City.
-The hexagonal grid cells are colored based on the presence or absence of green spaces within their boundaries.
-The green hexagons in Figure 4 indicate cells that contain at least a portion of a green space, such as a park or recreational area.
-These cells are considered to have a significant presence of green spaces within their boundaries.
-On the other hand, the gray hexagons represent cells that do not overlap with any green spaces, indicating a lack of green spaces within those particular areas.
-Each hexagonal cell covers an equal area, ensuring that the density or presence of green spaces is not distorted by varying cell sizes.
-The hexagonal grid structure allows for better representation of spatial relationships and adjacencies, facilitating more accurate analysis of spatial patterns and clustering.

 4.3 Mapping and Measuring Land Surface Temperature Data Distribution using Google Earth Engine To analyze the urban thermal environment and its potential impact on climate-related electric vehicle (EV) activity, land surface temperature (LST) data was incorporated into the study.
 The LST data provides valuable information about the spatial distribution of surface temperatures across the study area, which can influence factors such as urban heat island effects and energy consumption patterns related to EV usage.
 The LST data was obtained from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument aboard the Terra and Aqua satellites.
 Specifically, the MOD11A1 product, which provides daily land surface temperature and emissivity values at a 1-kilometer spatial resolution, was utilized.
 The data retrieval and processing were facilitated through the Google Earth Engine (GEE) platform, a cloud-based geospatial analysis platform that provides access to a vast repository of remote sensing data and computational resources.
 The following steps were taken to measure the LST data density distribution using GEE:
 Authentication and Initialization